simuchand/30-days-of-code/README.md

 * Buttton styles in neumorphism designs with HTML and CSS
 * Neomorphism Design

-### Day 08 | Feb 15 -> Neumorphism Toggle for Dark and Light theme
+### Day 08 | Feb 16 -> Neumorphism Toggle for Dark and Light theme
 * Toggle style in neumorphism desing with HTML and CSS.
-* implementation of Dark and Light theme with JavaScript.
+* Implementation of Dark and Light theme with JavaScript.
 * Neomorphism Design

+### Day 09 | Feb 17 -> CODE & BUILD Season 1
+* Responsive website with HTML and CSS
+* Event page for an event in my club.